Terms and conditions

 Students attending a Kaplan school at a university or college campus location are advised that campus facilities may not be available during campus

 holidays.
 Further details are available from the Kaplan booking office.

 A minimum of 4 weeks’ notice is required for any change.
 If you request a change of school location, course dates, accommodation or program type after your

 course has started, you will be charged a change fee of GBP60, EUR85, USD100, CAD100, AUD75, NZD75, which is payable at the time the request is made (excluding termination or cancellation in the USA and Canada which is dealt with under the applicable part of the relevant Cancellation and Termination clauses below).
+In the USA and Canada, change fees only apply to accommodation changes.
 Kaplan is not obliged to fulfill any change request.
 Academic Year or Academic Semester students cannot transfer to a different Kaplan school during term time.
 If changing to a location (or changing program in the USA and Canada) where fees are lower, the difference in fees will not be refunded.
 If changing to a more expensive location or program, the difference in fees will be charged.
 All changes are subject to Kaplan’s discretion and require approval of the School Principal / Director.
 You will not be charged a change fee if you extend your course, but late homestay extensionsin Canada may require a re-placement fee of CAD100.
 It is the responsibility of the student to pay for any course or accommodation extensions.
 Any change of tuition resulting in a reduction in lessons will be treated as a termination of the existing booking and rebooking, and will thus be subject to the standard terms & conditions governing terminations (see ‘Termination Policy’), except in the USA and Canada.